-By our uber awesome friends at Remedy Kombucha.
+This blog post has been written by our awesome friends at Remedy Kombucha.

 When you sit to eat your meal are you comfortable or anxious about how it’s going to make you feel?
 Do you take it slowly and chew each mouthful or inhale it?
 Do you wonder why your digestive system doesn’t feel quite right?
 Do you know how to create a meal that can ease the pressure of digestion and work on healing your gut?

-These are just some of the questions I ask people when we open the conversation on digestion and how they feel within, and then piece by piece we work together on answering them.
-And whilst we can’t answer them all here today, I’m going to take you through how to create a meal that can ease digestion and work on healing the gut, the simple ingredients and how you can apply the principles.
+These are just some of the questions we ask people when we open the conversation on digestion and how they feel within, and then piece by piece we work together on answering them.
+Whilst we can’t answer them all here today, we're going to take you through how to create a meal that can ease digestion and work on healing the gut, the simple ingredients and how you can apply the principles.
 Shall we tuck in?

 1. Be conscious of your emotional/mental state